 This cover page contains certain information for quick reference only.
 It is not a summary of this issue.
-Investors must read the entire official statement to obtain information essential to the making of an informed investment decision.
+Investors must read the entire official statement, including the Appendices attached hereto, to obtain information essential to the making of an informed investment decision.

-The Notes are offered when, as and if issued and subject to prior sale, to withdrawal or modification of the offer without notice, and to the approval of legality by the law firm of Parker McCay P.A., Mount Laurel, New Jersey, Bond Counsel to the Borough, and certain other conditions described herein.
-Certain legal matters will be passed upon for the Borough by its Solicitor, Timothy D. Scaffidi, Esquire, Woodbury, New Jersey.
-Phoenix Advisors, LLC, Bordentown, New Jersey has served as Municipal Advisor to the Borough in connection with the Notes.
-The Notes are expected to be available for delivery in definitive form through DTC in New York, New York on or about August 15, 2024.
+The Bonds are offered when, as and if issued and subject to prior sale, to withdrawal or modification of the offer without notice, and to the approval of legality by the law firm of Parker McCay P.A., Mount Laurel, New Jersey, Bond Counsel to the Borough, and certain other conditions described herein.
+Certain legal matters will be passed upon for the Borough by its Counsel, Timothy D. Scaffidi, Esquire, of the Law Office of Timothy D. Scaffidi, Woodbury, New Jersey.
+Phoenix Advisors, a division of First Security Municipal Advisors, Inc., Hamilton, New Jersey, has served as Municipal Advisor to the Borough in connection with the issuance of the Bonds.
+The Bonds are expected to be available for delivery in definitive form through DTC in Brooklyn, New York on or about May 29, 2025.